 You may be surprised to learn that you need to install the Google Play Store.
-Indeed, apart Huawei, this application is part of the baggage of any Android device that is compatible with.
+Indeed, apart from Huawei, this application is part of the luggage of any device Android which is compatible with.

-In summary, you absolutely don't need to install it, it's already done by the manufacturer and all you have to do is turn on your laptop and launch the Google Play Store to download your favorite applications.
+In summary, you absolutely do not need to install it, it is already done by the manufacturer and all you have to do is turn on your phone and launch the Google Play Store to download your favorite applications.

 The problem is, sometimes there can be issues with how your Google Play Store works that can lead you to uninstall it and that's where the trouble begins.

-In this article, we will teach you how to reinstall your Google Play Store on your Android mobile with ease.
-But we are not going to stop there.
+In this article, we will teach you how to reinstall your Google Play Store on your mobile Android with ease.
+But we're not going to stop there.

-Indeed, we are also going to give you some tips and tricks, in order to ensure that you no longer go to this extreme which is to uninstall the Google Play Store because it is clearly not supposed to be uninstalled.
+Indeed, we will also give you some tips and tricks, to ensure that you no longer reach this extreme of uninstalling the Google Play Store because it is clearly not supposed to be uninstalled.

 Fix problems by clearing the cache

-The first thing we can advise you to do before thinking about uninstalling your Play Store on Android is simply to empty the cache of the latter to get rid of slowdowns.
+The first thing we can advise you to do before thinking about uninstalling your Play Store on Android, it is simply to empty the cache of the latter to get rid of the slowdowns.

-Indeed, by dint of storing data, the Google Play Store can start to crash your Android smartphone or quite simply have slowdowns.
-So, here is the procedure to empty this cache.
+Indeed, by storing data, the Google Play Store can start to crash your smartphone Android or simply have slowdowns.
+So, here is the procedure to follow to clear this cache.

 See if a newer update exists

-If emptying the cache of your Google Play Store application has not changed anything or at least if the changes are minimal, what we will advise you is to make sure that you have the latest version up to date.
+If clearing the cache of your Google Play Store application has not changed anything or at least if the changes are minimal, what we will advise you is to make sure that you have the latest up-to-date version.

 Indeed, like any application, the Play Store also benefits from updates at regular intervals.
 The purpose of these updates is multiple.
 We will obviously have new features.

-But we're also going to have a lot of bug fixes and it could just be a Google Play Store bug with your Android mobile that's causing all your problems.
-The procedure to follow is then the following:
+But we will also have a lot of bug resolutions and it could be that it is a Google Play Store bug with your mobile Android which is the source of all your problems.
+The procedure to follow is then as follows:

-- Update if your Android phone offers one.
+• Update if your mobile Android offers one.

 Only uninstall the Google Play Store if nothing works

-The two techniques that we have just given you to put an end to a Google Play Store that is having problems on Android must have already solved the problem for a lot of people.
-However, it is still possible that some have this problem.
+The two techniques that we have just given you to put an end to a Google Play Store which is having problems on Android have already had to solve the problem for quite a few people.
+However, it is still possible that some people have this problem.

-In this case, what we can advise is simply to try to restart your phone, or to try to reset the phone settings to factory values to see if that solves the problem.
+In this case, what we can advise is simply to try to restart your phone, or to try to reset the phone's settings to factory values to see if that resolves the problem.

 What is certain is that uninstalling the Play Store should only be done as a last resort.
 But if it's impossible to override it, we'll see how to do it later in this article.